Frequently Asked Questions

 For more information on water heaters, their longevity, and their warranties, give us a call.
 If you would like to have this done – give us a call.
 We’ll be happy check your home and give you a free quote.

-How many people live in your house?
+• How many people live in your house?

-Do you have more than one bath?
+• Do you have more than one bath?

-Do you have several appliances that use hot water simultaneously?
+• Do you have several appliances that use hot water simultaneously?

-Do you frequently need short, quick supplies of hot water at a sink?
+• Do you frequently need short, quick supplies of hot water at a sink?

-Is your home all-electric?
+• Is your home all-electric?

 There are other questions, too, to consider.
-Each can have a significant effect on your water heater cost, efficiency, and usefulness.
+Each can have a significant effect on your water heater's cost, efficiency, and usefulness.
 Since every situation is different, it’s impossible to say which option is best without a review of your personal situation.
+The good news is that there ARE many great options, today, for significantly reducing water-heating costs.
+We’re available to discuss the options with you – just give us a call (316) 799-3212.

-Every day, people waste massive volumes of water running their shower or faucets waiting for the water to get hot.
+Every day, people waste massive volumes of water running their showers or faucets waiting for the water to get hot.
 The most popular solution is the Grundfos Comfort System.
 The system can sometimes save a single household as much as 16,000 gallons of water per year!
 It uses a small pump and special fittings, which we install in certain places in your home, to get hot water quickly to your fixtures.

 There are several great options available today to supply both hot and cold running water outdoors.
 Moen, for instance, offers a single-handle hose bibb, which uses both hot and cold water.
 If you are interested, call us and we’ll help you find a system that meets your needs.